-2.18.1.
+- 2.18.1.
 On some international shipments, the Government requires the TSP to use Air Mobility Command aircraft or a vessel operating under a Voluntary Intermodal Shipping Agreement to transport the shipment for part of the journey.
-Liability shall be shared in these situations.
+Liability shall be shared in these situations. - 2.18.2.

-2.18.2.
 TSPs are relieved of liability for loss or damage on these shipments when the TSP can reasonably establish that the loss or damage occurred while the shipment was in the custody and control of the Government or Government-directed source of transportation.
+In such cases where the TSP wishes to shift liability solely to the U.S. Government, the TSP must provide documented evidence to be relieved from liability and transfer the claimant to the appropriate MCO.
 If a TSP receives a claim directly from the owner, and all of the loss occurred while the goods were in the custody of the Government or Government-directed source of transportation, the TSP will deny liability and advise the owner to file a claim with the appropriate MCO.
-If only part of the loss or damage occurred while the shipment was in the custody of the Government or Government-directed source of transportation, the TSP will settle those portions of the claim for which it is liable and refer the owner to the MCO for the payment on the rest of the claim.

-2.18.3.
-Where it is evident that the loss or damage occurred while the property was in the possession of the TSP, the TSP will be responsible to the full extent of its normal liability.
+If only part of the loss or damage occurred while the shipment was in the custody of the Government or Government-directed source of transportation, the TSP will settle those portions of the claim for which it is liable and refer the owner to the MCO for the payment on the rest of the claim. - 2.18.3.
+Where it is evident that the loss or damage occurred while the property was in the possession of the TSP, the TSP will be responsible to the full extent of its normal liability. - 2.18.4.

-2.18.4.
 If the time and place of the loss or damage to this type of shipment cannot be clearly established, and if the owner submits a claim directly to the TSP, the TSP will pay the owner the full amount of the loss, not to exceed twice the TSP's maximum liability on the shipment.
 The TSP will then forward a request for payment of 50% of the settlement to the MCO designated by each military service, supported by a copy of the completed claim.
 The MCO will pay 50% of the settlement to the TSP within 30 days of receipt of the request, provided the claimant/owner was a proper claimant under the Military Personnel and Civilian Employees Claims Act, and the claim was timely filed.
-Notwithstanding any agreement for the Services to pay 50% of the total liability, an MCO shall not pay more than it is authorized to pay under the Military Personnel and Civilian Employees Claims Act or other statutory authorization for the entire claim, even if the authorization is less than 50% of the full replacement value of the claimed items.
+Notwithstanding any agreement for the Services to pay 50% of the total liability, an MCO shall not pay more than it is authorized to pay under the Military Personnel and Civilian Employees Claims Act or other statutory authorization for the entire claim, even if the authorization is less than 50% of the full replacement value of the claimed items. - 2.18.5.

-2.18.5.
 If the time and place of the loss or damage to this type of shipment cannot be clearly established, and the owner files a timely claim directly with a MCO, the military will pay the owner.
-The MCO will then assert a recovery claim against the TSP for only 50% of the adjudicated value, not to exceed the TSP's maximum liability.
+The MCO will then assert a recovery claim against the TSP for only 50% of the adjudicated value, not to exceed the

+TSP's maximum liability.
 The government will accept this compromise settlement of its recovery claim, if the TSP accepts and agrees to pay that amount within 60 days of receipt of the demand.
 In the event the TSP does not accept the MCO's adjudication of a claim in this category or does not accept and agree to pay within 60 days, then normal negotiating procedures will apply and the 50% compromise agreement will not be acceptable.